 The Collinsville Area Vocational Center is a two-year, public vocational training center for high school juniors and seniors.
-Housed on the campus of Collinsville High School, CAVC is a cooperative program which also includes students from Dupo High School, East Alton-Wood River High School, Highland High School, Lebanon High School, Mascoutah High School and Triad High School.
+Housed on the campus of Collinsville High School, CAVC is a cooperative program which also includes students from Dupo High School, East Alton-Wood River High School, Highland High School, Lebanon High School, Mascoutah High School, Triad High School, Civic Memorial High School and Edwardsville High School.

 Students receive hands-on technical skills training in: